 St. David’s is affiliated with leading cardiovascular research groups in the U.S. We also have a dedicated research office to further support and grow our programs.
 Areas our cardiovascular studies focus on include:

 - Treatments for atrial fibrillation (AFib) and heart failure

-Imaging services help us diagnose symptoms.
+Heart screening and imaging services help us diagnose symptoms.
 They also inform patients about their wellness before conditions develop.
 This enables our hospitals to prioritize preventive care.
 It also helps patients determine their risk of heart disease and failure.
-Cardiac imaging services we provide include:

 Emergency cardiac services